'A Certain Portion of Me Has to Die': Danica Looks at a Career That May Be over

 On results alone, Patrick's racing resume isn't exactly the stuff of a Hall of Famer.
 In seven years in IndyCar, she had one win and two memorable top-five finishes in the Indy 500.
 And in the last six years in NASCAR's highest series, she's started 187 races and has zero victories, seven top-10 finishes and one pole, which she captured for the 2013 Daytona 500.
 In that race, she became the first woman to lead a lap under the green flag in the 500 and finished eighth.

-But the allure of Patrick was never solely about her racing ability; it was also the fact that this 5'2'', 100-pound woman dared to enter the good ol' boy world of racing in the first place, a feminist in the mold of a Billie Jean King who became a hero to millions of young girls across the country.
+But the allure of Patrick was never solely about her racing ability; it was also the fact that this woman dared to enter the good ol' boy world of racing in the first place, a feminist in the mold of a Billie Jean King who became a hero to millions of young girls across the country.

 "If Danica never wins a race, I still think she'll be remembered as a huge success because she's broken so many barriers and inspired so many people," Tony Stewart told me a few years ago.
 "You look at her and think there is no way she can mix it up with the guys.
 But trust me, out on the track, she's as brave as any driver out there."